Mosquitoes and black flies

 - tin cans and plastic containers

-- roof gutters (if blocked by leaf debris).
+- roof gutters, especially if blocked by debris

-Rainwater tanks can also be a potential breeding site for mosquitoes.
-You can reduce risk by
+Rainwater tanks can also be a potential breeding site:

-- checking the mosquito screens and flap valves on rainwater tanks—particularly in-ground tanks— to ensure that the screens and flap valves are still in place
+- check the mosquito screens and flap valves on rainwater tanks to ensure they are in place

-The number of black flies (genus Austrosimulium) can increase following a flood or heavy rain, particularly in inland areas.
-While black flies do not transmit disease, allergic reactions and bacterial skin infections may occur from bites and scratching the bites.
+Black flies (Austrosimulium) can also increase after a flood or heavy rain, particularly in inland areas.
+While black flies don't transmit disease, their bites may cause allergic reactions and bacterial skin infections can occur from bites and scratching the bite sites.

-Female black flies are blood feeders—their bites can itch and persist for several days.
-Anticoagulants—a blood thinner that stops the blood from clotting—injected into the bite site by black flies can cause allergic reactions in sensitive individuals.
+Female black flies are blood feeders.
+Their bites can itch and cause discomfort for several days.
+Anticoagulants, blood thinners that stop the blood from clotting, injected by black flies into the bite site can cause allergic reactions.

-The range of signs and symptoms associated with bites can include:
+Signs and symptoms associated with black fly bites can include:

 - painful, itchy bite lesions

-Black fly bites should be managed to prevent secondary skin infections by:
+You should manage black fly bites to prevent secondary skin infections.
+You can do this by:

-- applying calamine lotion or another anti-pruritic preparation to bite areas to prevent itching
+- applying calamine lotion or another anti-pruritic preparation to bite areas to stop itching

-- cleaning inflamed bites with soap and water at least once daily, applying an antiseptic lotion and keeping the bite covered with a dry dressing
+- cleaning inflamed bites with soap and water at least once a day, applying antiseptic lotion and keeping the bite covered with a dry dressing

 - keeping affected limbs elevated

-- washing hands before and after touching open wounds
+- washing your hands before and after touching open wounds

-- observing skin sores.
-If skin sores become hot, red, swollen and painful, seek medical attention immediately.
+- monitoring skin sores—if they become hot, red, swollen and painful, seek medical attention as soon as possible.

-- where possible, avoiding outdoor activity during the morning and afternoon
+- where possible, avoid outdoor activity during the morning and afternoon

-- wearing light coloured loose fitting clothing when contact with black flies is likely
+- wear light-coloured, loose-fitting clothing when contact with black flies is likely

-- keeping shirt sleeves and your shirt front closely fastened (shirts with zippered fronts keep flies out better than buttoned shirts), and tucking trousers inside socks or high boots
+- keep shirt and sleeves closely fastened (shirts with zippered fronts keep flies out better than buttoned shirts), and tuck trousers inside socks or high boots

-- ensuring insect screens on doors and windows are intact
+- make sure fly screens on doors and windows are intact

-- using a knock-down insect spray in living areas.
+- if needed, use a knock-down insect spray following manufacturer's instructions.

 - Call 13 HEALTH (13 43 25 84) at any time